-Let's use the operation of setting the "deskew" of a channel as an example: If the expected value is 65 ns, input "65" on the virtual keypad, and then choose the units n to complete the operation.
+Let's use the operation of setting the "deskew" of a channel as an example: If the expected value is 65 ns, input "65" on the virtual keypad, and then choose n as the unit "ns" to complete the operation.
 On the virtual keypad, touching the button Max, Min, and Default quickly sets the parameter to the maximum, minimum, and default values.

-Hide the Dialog Box
+Hide Dialog Box

-When the menu style is set to Embedded, the grid area will be compressed horizontally to display the complete waveform when the dialog box is displayed.
+When the menu style is set to "Embedded", the grid area will be compressed horizontally to display the complete waveform when the dialog box is displayed.
 After setting the parameters, to achieve the best waveform display effect, touch the title bar in the upper right corner to hide the dialog box.
 Touch it again to recall the dialog box.

-When the menu style is set to Floating, it will directly cover part of the grid area when displayed.
+When the menu style is set to "Floating", it will directly cover part of the grid area when displayed.
 If you want to observe the covered area, touch the title bar in the upper right corner to hide the dialog box.
 Touch it again to recall the dialog box.

 The dialog box can be set to be hidden automatically.
 When the instrument is not operated beyond the set time, the dialog box will be automatically hidden.
-Follow the steps below:
+Follow the steps below: Display>Menu>Hide Menu.

-Menu style = Floating, and Dialog box is displayed

-Dialog box is hidden
+Menu style = Floating, and Dialog box is Dialog box is hidden displayed can be drawn by touch gestures in the grid area.